dasbury-esri/classic-converter-app/README.md

 - temporarily using the ArcGIS Python API to create a target story. to be removed after testing
 - created a MapTourJSONConverter class and edited convert_classic_to_json() and JSONConverterFactory class to accommodate
 - added MapTourConverter notebook for testing
+- Conversion is _mostly_ working but there seems to be an issue with how the map instantiates and updates.
+Need to closely review json schema.
+- Guessing we'll need to add a secondary config page in the React app to allow users to modify AGSM MapTour layouts

 ## Environment Notes